yumin-chen/radipan/README.md

 ### • Does Radipan support JSX?

 Yes, Radipan supports JSX.
-You can use the exported `jsx` API as the JSX factory for your project.
+You can use the exported `jsx` API as the JSX factory for your project, similar to the `jsx` API from `@emotion/react`.
 However, we recommend using Radipan without JSX as an all-in-JS solution to avoid XML/HTML syntax in your codebase.

 ## Troubleshooting